Corionis/ELS/artifacts/document/json-structure.md

  7. The case_sensitive element controls the type of comparison that is done between publisher and subscriber content.
  8. ignore_patterns section is optional.
     1. ignore_patterns support regular expressions, see [Regular Expressions](Regular-Expressions).
+    2. If the pattern contains the path separator literal for that repository the full path is matched.
+    3. If the pattern does not contain the path separator literal only the right-end directory or file name is matched.
  9. locations are matched against library sources to get the desired minimum disk free space.
 However if a -t | -T targets file is specified it overrides values in locations, new in version 3.0.0.
  10. Any number of libraries may be added to the bibliography.